Polarization and multiscale structural balance in signed networks: Results

 It is often claimed that political life in contemporary democracies have polarized significantly over the last few decades.
 Arguably, this debate is particularly relevant for the U.S., because of its largely two party political system, for which the notion of (bi)polarization is particularly well-defined.
 Such a hypothesis is also supported by a lot of empirical evidence (cf.~\cite{nealSignTimesWeak2020,hohmannQuantifyingIdeologicalPolarization2023} and references therein).

 Here we use MSB approach to study polarization in both chambers of the U.S. Congress based on patterns of bill co-sponsorship between 1973 and 2016 (93rd to 114th Congress)~\cite{nealSignTimesWeak2020}.
-The dataset consists of two sequences of signed networks (see Methods, Sec.~\ref{sec:methods:datasets:congress} for details) inferred from co-sponsorship data, where positive ties indicate statistically significant tendency of two representatives/senators to promote the same bills and negative ties the opposite tendency to not work on the same projects.
+The dataset consists of two sequences of undirected signed networks inferred from co-sponsorship data, where positive ties indicate statistically significant tendency of two representatives/senators to promote the same bills and negative ties the opposite tendency to \revII{avoid promoting the same projects} (see~Methods, Sec.~\ref{sec:methods:datasets:congress} for details).

 Our analysis indicates that polarization increased markedly in both the House of Representatives (Fig.~\ref{fig:congress}A) and the Senate (Fig.~\ref{fig:congress}B).
 This is evident in the steadily increasing strong DoB values meaning that co-sponsorship networks became easier to bipartition in time.

+The increasing trend seems to materialize during the second Congress of Carter's administration and be stable, notwithstanding some transient perturbations.

 Interestingly, and consistently with our previous analysis of the importance of Locality Principle, WB approach yielded almost exclusively very low DoB values, and thus would not capture the true trend.
 This is, of course, the consequence of the violation of LP.

-In both chambers frustration index values clearly converge (Fig.~\ref{fig:congress}, 2nd panels) meaning that optimal bipartitions and optimal clusterings (in $k$ groups) based on MSB approach, as well as partitions following partisan affiliations are becoming more and more consistent with the SBT theorems and therefore also similar.
-This is evident in the time series of the similarity between MSB and partisan partitions (Fig.~\ref{fig:congress}, 3rd panels).
-Moreover, even in $k$-clusterings with $k$ large, most of the nodes tend to belong to the two largest clusters, indicating, again, an increasingly bipolar structure organized along the party lines.
+In both chambers frustration ratios clearly converge (Fig.~\ref{fig:congress}, 2nd panels) meaning that \revII{ best bipartitions and clusterings (in $k$ groups) based on MSB approach (Methods, Sec.~\ref{sec:methods:hclust}), } as well as partitions following partisan affiliations are becoming more and more consistent with the SBT theorems and therefore also similar.
+This is evident in the time series of the similarity between MSB and partisan partitions